Dynamics of quantum spin-nematics: Comparisons with canted antiferromagnets: Introduction

 \section{Introduction}

-Exploring hidden order phases in condensed matter presents a challenge, given their elusive nature in conventional static measurements.
-An intriguing hidden order is a spin-nematic order in spin systems, which lacks a magnetic Bragg peak but exhibits a broken partial spin rotation symmetry owing to spin quadrupolar order~\cite{AndreevG1984}.
+Exploring hidden order phases in condensed matter is challenging due to their elusive nature in conventional static measurements.
+An intriguing hidden order is a spin-nematic order in spin systems, characterized by the absence of a magnetic Bragg peak and the presence of a broken partial spin rotation symmetry resulting from spin quadrupolar order~\cite{AndreevG1984}.
 The emergence of spin-nematic order arises from the Bose-Einstein condensation of bound magnon pairs~\cite{ShannonMS}.
 Theoretical investigations have predicted the appearance of spin-nematic order in various systems, including spin-$S$ bilinear-biquadratic systems~\cite{Matveev1973,Papanicolaou1984,Tsunetsugu2006,LauchliMP2006}, frustrated ferromagnets~\cite{Vekua2007,HikiharaKMF,Sudan2009,ZhitomirskyT2010,SatoHM2013,ShannonMS,Jiang2023,MomoiSK2012,UedaM2013,Janson2016}, and quantum dimer systems~\cite{MomoiT,WangB,Yokoyama2018,HikiharaSU4}.
-It is worth noting that the symmetry of magnon pairing varies depending on the system under investigation. $S$-wave symmetric magnon pairs result in quadrupolar order forming on each lattice site, while magnon pairs with other symmetries, such as $d$-wave symmetry, lead to bond nematic order where quadrupolar order is formed on bonds.
-After these predictions, there has been a growing interest in experimental investigations aimed at verifying the existence of spin-nematic phases~\cite{Buttge2014,Nawa2017,Orlova2017,Grafe2017,Skoulatos2019,Yoshida2017,Kohama,Kimura,Imajo}.
-However, conclusive experimental confirmation requires additional insights into the intrinsic characteristics of these phases.
+Importantly, the symmetry of magnon pairing varies across systems, with $S$-wave symmetric magnon pairs leading to quadrupolar order on each lattice site and magnon pairs with other symmetries, such as $d$-wave symmetry, leading to bond nematic order with quadrupolar order on bonds.
+Subsequent to these predictions, there has been a growing interest in experimental investigations aimed at verifying the existence of spin-nematic phases~\cite{Buttge2014,Nawa2017,Orlova2017,Grafe2017,Skoulatos2019,Yoshida2017,Kohama,Kimura,Imajo}.
+However, conclusive experimental confirmation requires further insights into the intrinsic characteristics of these phases.